OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

                              desc="Name of the vertical tail in the vsp model.") self.options.declare('wing_name', default='Wing',
-                             desc="Name of the wing in the vsp model.")
+                             desc="Name of the wing in the vsp model.") self.options.declare('reduced', default=False,
+                             desc="When True, output reduced meshes instead of full-size ones. " "Running with a smaller mesh is of value when debugging.")
 ```

 Load the OpenVSP project from a VSP3 file and find the IDs of the relevant geometries.